Giving visually impaired people the gift of sight

 Poverty in South Sudan is extreme, with just one doctor per 100,000 people.
 With less than 100 kilometres of tarmac in the whole country, access to basic healthcare is highly challenging, and one in seven mothers die of pregnancy-related causes.

 Owned and run by the Episcopal Church of South Sudan’s Diocese of Yei, Martha Clinic is well-established and highly respected locally.
-It provides a range of much-needed services including therapeutic feeding, TB and HIV support, and a vital child immunisation programme.
+It offers much-needed services including therapeutic feeding, TB and HIV support and child immunisation.

-Support vital interventions like this with a gift today
+Make more life-transforming treatments like these possible with a gift today

 Romogi Primary Health Care Centre was completed in early 2017 and was the vision of Anthony Poggo, former Bishop of the Episcopal Diocese of Kajo Keji.
 Two weeks before its opening, however, fierce inter-tribal conflict forced local people to flee to neighbouring Uganda for safety.
 We are monitoring the situation and remain in contact with Kajo Keji Diocese staff currently living under refugee status in Uganda.